+Baked Pumpkin Donuts Caramel Glaze is moist, flavorful, and packed with nutrients!
 Lightly spiced and perfectly healthy these pumpkin donuts make a tasty breakfast!

 After the terrible storms and tornadoes came through the other day and we stayed in the pantry, which is under our stairs, for hours, I decided I needed to clean the pantry.
 If my husband had been home, there would have been no way we all could have fit in it.
 Unfortunately, it’s not for the size, but because I keep putting stuff in and not taking stuff out of it!

-Why do we consider pumpkin solely a fall and winter food item.
-Pumpkin is so healthy and nutrient packed, it’s a good source of fiber, vitamin A and Beta Carotene.
-Frankly, I like it in pancakes, muffins, donuts and hand pies all year!
+Why do we consider pumpkin solely a fall and winter food item?
+We can get it all year canned!
+Pumpkin is so healthy and nutrient-packed, it’s a good source of fiber, vitamin A and Beta Carotene.
+Frankly, I like it in pancakes, muffins, donuts, and hand pies all year!
 I substitute pumpkin for the fat, oil or butter, in a lot of my recipes.
 By making this little substitution you can reduce fat and calories in your recipes, which is a great thing!

 Just look at that beautiful color!
 I hated to eat these donuts they were so pretty, ok, not really, but I did love the bright orange hue!

 Because I baked these donuts, they’re light and fluffy.
 If you don’t have a donut pan, you can make these as muffins.
 You’ll just need to adjust your cooking time for muffins.
 I baked these donuts for 8 minutes.
 For regular size muffins, you will bake them for 15 to 18 minutes.
-For small, mini muffins bake them 10 to 12 minutes.
+For small, mini muffins bake them for 10 to 12 minutes.

 This donut recipe is a small batch recipe, meaning it only makes 6 donuts.
 Perfect for portion control!
 It only uses 1/4 cup of Libby’s Pumpkin Puree.
-I divide the remaining can of pumpkin into 1/4 cup portions in freezer safe, zip top bags and freeze them for later.
+I divide the remaining can of pumpkin into 1/4 cup portions in freezer-safe, zip-top bags and freeze them for later.

-- 1 cup all purpose flour
+- 1 cup all-purpose flour

 - 1 teaspoon baking powder

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

-- ¼ cup granulated sugar
+- 1/4 cup granulated sugar

-- ¼ teaspoon ground cinnamon
+- 1/4 teaspoon ground cinnamon

-- 1 egg
+- 1 large egg

-- 3 tablespoon milk
+- 3 tablespoons milk

 - 1 teaspoon vanilla